20–24: Kāpiti event, Timaru event

-3-7: Christchurch event, Auckland East and South event, Rotorua pop up
+3-7: Christchurch event, Auckland East and South event

-10-14: Wellington event, Auckland event, Dunedin and Invercargill event
+10-14: Wellington event, Auckland event, Dunedin and Invercargill event, Tauranga, Rotorua and Taupo event

 24-28: Kāpiti event, NZ Psychosocial event (online)

-All of CanTeen’s events, activities and programmes are designed, delivered and evaluated to best meet the needs of rangatahi living with cancer.
-There are a core set of outcomes that we are seeking to achieve with all events, activities, and programmes:
+All of CanTeen’s peer events and programmes are designed, delivered, and evaluated to best meet the needs of rangatahi living with cancer.
+There are a core set of outcomes that we are seeking to achieve with all events and programmes:

 – New and/or stronger supportive relationships with other rangatahi developed (peer support)